 - Inventory aging report – shows the value of items on hand and how long they have been in stock.
 File by the month.
 Compare the total on the report to the balance on your general ledger and account for any differences

 - Payroll register – shows the total payroll for the month.
 File by the quarter with the associated payroll tax returns.

 - Month-end income statement and balance sheet – shows your earnings for the period and your assets and liabilities.
 Keep in a file for the year so you can review monthly trends

 Why you might need access: When you are forecasting your cash flow needs, evaluating your sales or marketing efforts, or projecting your inventory requirements.

-When others might need access: State or federal tax authorities might ask to review your monthly results when they are auditing monthly sales tax returns.
+When others might need access: tax authorities might ask to review your monthly results when they are auditing monthly HST, GST and PST returns.
 They might also review monthly reports when they look for discrepancies or information to support annual totals reflected on federal or state income tax returns.
 Your banker may wish to review monthly results as collateral support for any loans that are in effect.

 3. Year- end financial transactions